SidhNor/openapi-to-postman/README.md

 - **version** : which refers the JSON test suite version (not relevant but might handy for future backward compatibility options).
 - **generateTests** : which refers the default available generated postman tests.
 The default tests are grouped per type (response, request)
   - **responseChecks** : All response basic checks.
 (For now we have only included response checks).
 - **extendTests**:  which refers the custom additions of manual created postman tests.
 The manual tests are added during generation.
 The tests are mapped based on the OpenApi operationId.
+Anything added in `tests` array, will be added to the postman test scripts.
+  - **openApiOperationId (String)** : Reference to the OpenApi operationId for which the tests will be extended
+  - **tests (Array)** : Array of additional postman test scripts.
+  - **responseChecks (array)** : Extends the generateTests `responseChecks` (see [Postman test suite properties](#postman-test-suite-properties)) with specifics for the openApiOperationId.
+  - **overwrite (Boolean true/false)** : Resets all generateTests and overwrites them with the defined tests from the `tests` array.
+  Default: false

 See "postman-testsuite-advanced.json" file for an advanced example of the setting options.

-## Postman test suite properties (V1)
+## Postman test suite properties

+Version 1.0

 | name                                | id                  | type    | default/0 | availableOptions/0 | availableOptions/1 | description                                                                                                                                                  | external | usage/0         |
 |-------------------------------------|---------------------|---------|-----------|--------------------|--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-----------------|
 | Response status success (2xx) check | generaStatusSuccess | boolean | false     | enabled            |                    | Adds the check if the response of the postman request return a 2xx                                                                                           | true     | TEST GENERATION |